jotnguyen/Lafferty.co-v2/content/blog/how-to-quit-playing-video-games-for-good.md

 That post has since been viewed over 400 times.
 I published it a month ago and I still get people commenting on it.

 Now I'm accountable.
-To be honest i don't care about what people on the internet think, but I care about sticking with it.
+I don't care about what people on the internet think, but I care about sticking with my goal.
 If I took all that time to tell everyone and write about it then I better freaking do it.

 **Tell 3 people you're quitting and write it down**.